 TYPICALLY it means that the case is dropped.
 Please do not rely on this forum for specifics to your case.
 CONSULT AN ATTORNEY.
 Occasionally a case may show this if a charge is dropped in one court and refiled in a higher or lower court.
 The fact that a charge is dismissed does not necessarily mean...Read more »

 Past cases can be taken into account in sentencing.
-If your question relates to felony scoresheet calculations specifically, a conviction is not required. (ie. withholds count) Juvenile convictions can "drop off" of your scoresheet in time as can adult charges if your last case is more than ten...Read more »
+If your question relates to felony scoresheet calculations specifically, a conviction is not required. (ie. withholds count) Juvenile convictions can "drop off" of your scoresheet in time as can adult charges if your last case is more...Read more »

 The felony probation is out of county and I have a warrant for three misdemeanors.
 Everyone keeps telling me I will still have a bond and just need to report to the probation officer afterwards if I am able to bond out.
 I’ve never violated and i don’t really know how the process will go so...
 Read more »